top of page

 **This guide is incomplete, temporary, and will be updated as soon as possible**

 All isopods should be provided a thick leaf layer covering their entire enclosure.
-Leaf litter is their main food source between supplemental feedings and will not to be topped up regularly.
+Leaf litter is their main food source between supplemental feedings and will need to be topped up regularly.
 Softer leaves like maple are ingested more easily and readily than harder leaves like oak and magnolia.

 Isopods are crustaceans and require calcium to build and maintain their exoskeletons.
-Supplementing with a calcium powder and/or providing a permanent calcium source like crushed oyster shell is essential for the long term health of your isopods.
+Supplementing with a calcium powder and/or providing a permanent calcium source like crushed oyster shell is important for the long term health of your isopods.

 Armadillidium klugii